What is geotechnical engineering? Key terms, applications and survey type

 Direct shear testing

 A relatively simple test that can be performed on undisturbed or remoulded samples.
 The purpose of a shear test is to determine how rocks or soils will respond to shear stress (that is, a parallel force applied to the material).
 From this type of test, we can work out the shear strength of soil – its resistance to deformation by tangential (or shear) stress.
-The sample is placed in a shear box and subjected to a vertical pressure.
+The sample is placed in a shear box and subjected to vertical pressure.
 The upper section of the shear box can be moved relative to the bottom, shearing the sample at the interface.
 The force needed to do this is measured and from this the shear strength can be calculated.

 Permeability testing